GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 -----------------|---------------|---------|------------
 201 | string | Report was created | As described below

-For each sub awardee in the request, the API will process the request as described.
-If the sub awardee request passes all validations as specified in the [General Error Messages](#general-error-messages) section, the subaward report for the sub awardee will be created and HTTP Status code 201 will be returned.
-If the sub awardee request passes all validations as specified in the [Validation Failure Error Messages](#validation-failure-error-messages) section, then the report is saved in "Published" status.
-If any validations fail, then the report is saved in "Draft" status and the validation error messages are sent back as a part of the response body.
-See the [Response JSON](#response-json) section for the response structure and specific examples.
+The API will process each request as described for all Subawardees within the request.
+* If the Subawardee request passes all validations as specified in the [General Error Messages](#general-error-messages) section, the subaward report for the Subawardee will be created and HTTP Status code 201 will be returned.
+* If the Subawardee request passes all validations as specified in the [Validation Failure Error Messages](#validation-failure-error-messages) section, then the report is saved in "Published" status.
+* If any validations fail, then the report is saved in "Draft" status and the validation error messages are sent back as a part of the response body.
+(See the [Response JSON](#response-json) section for the response structure and specific examples.)
 The API will return other HTTP Status codes in case of any errors as specified in the [General Error Messages](#general-error-messages) section.

 #### Examples

 <details>
-<summary>Example: Submit Subaward Report for multiple Contracts and multiple subawards.
-Example includes Task Order where IDV Reference number is required, and scenario when Top Pay Employees information for the subawardee is not mandatory to be provided.</summary>
+<summary>Example 1: Submit Subaward Report for multiple Contracts and multiple Subawards.
+Example includes Task Order where IDV Reference number is required, and scenario when Top Pay Employees information for the Subawardee is not mandatory to be provided.</summary>
 <p>
 <code><pre>
 {